balakrishnakarusala/Git-1/README.md

 ##Prerequisities
 --------------------------------
-For Running this project in your local machine, you need to install these softwares
+For Running this project in your local machine, you need to install these software's.

 1.Android Studio

+	*For running this application in your local machine.
+You need build gradle file of this application with these dependencies.

+		*compile 'com.android.support:appcompat-v7:23.4.0'

+		*compile 'com.android.support:design:23.4.0'

+		*compile 'com.android.support:support-v4:23.4.0'

 2.JRE and JVM with configuration atleast 1.8